 - Do not use the local recycling centres as a means to ‘dump’ any unwanted waste.
 These facilities are for recycling.
 Make sure that correct items are deposited into the appropriate banks and not simply left

 - If you have any rubbish taken away from your home by a tradesman, you must check they are a registered waste carrier.
 It is an offence to pass waste to someone who isn’t authorised to carry it and you may be liable to prosecution.

 If you see fly tipping in your community, please let us know by getting in touch with us.

-If you have any questions about your waste and recycling collections, please contact Wycombe District Council on 01494 421415 or visit their fly tipping page on their website.
+If you have any questions about your waste and recycling collections, please contact Buckinghamshire Council.

 Bulky waste disposal

-Wycombe District Council offer a chargeable service for special collections of bulky waste.
-This can be used for bulky household items such as domestic appliances, carpets, beds and furniture.
+Buckinghamshire Council offer a chargeable service for special collections of bulky waste.
+This can be used for large household items such as domestic appliances, carpets, beds and furniture.
 You can find more information on their website.

 This service is available at a discount for recipients of income related benefit (Housing or Council Tax benefit).
 You'll need to quote your National Insurance number to arrange this service as this discounted service cannot be paid for online.